-- We provide specific input to children identified as needing additional support and will use the terms SEND, Element One, Element Two, Element Three, Top-up funding, and Education Health and Care Plans (EHCP). - We will work alongside the local authority to ensure that children's EHCPs are reviewed annually, and that they are appropriate and effective in enabling positive outcomes.
+- We will ensure that children are able to recognise how well they are doing and how to improve. - We will ensure that children and their families have a voice, and that they are included when making decisions about their learning and provision. - We provide specific input to children identified as needing additional support and will use the terms SEND, Element One, Element Two, Element Three, Top-up funding, and Education Health and Care Plans (EHCP). - We will work alongside the local authority to ensure that children's EHCPs are reviewed annually, and that they are appropriate and effective in enabling positive outcomes.